pantheon-systems/documentation/source/docs/articles/sites/code/developing-directly-with-sftp-mode.md

 ## Authenticating

 There are two ways to get access to your Pantheon site via SFTP.
-One method is by using you Pantheon account's Dashboard password.
+One method is by using your Pantheon account's Dashboard password.

 Alternatively, you can connect via SFTP using the public [SSH key you uploaded to your account](/docs/articles/users/loading-ssh-keys).
 This allows password-less authentication.
 Learn how to [generate a SSH key](/docs/articles/users/generating-ssh-keys).